smeeton1/PiScript/README.md

 ## Script Description

+### temp.py
-temp.py writes the environmental data and time to the LEDs on the sense hat.
+Writes the environmental data and time to the LEDs on the sense hat.

+### temp_log.py
-temp_log.py writes the environmental data to a simple text log.
+Writes the environmental data to a simple text log.

+### temp_window.py
-temp_window.py writes the data to a window.
+Writes the data to a window.
 The program writes temperature, humidity, pressure, north, CPU temperature, time and the ip address.

+### test.py
-test.py is a simple script to test that the sense hat is working.
+Is a simple script to test that the sense hat is working.

 [//]:<>(comment test)